pmspraju/markdown/README.md

             ```
             ssh-keygen -t ed25519 -C "hugging face email@example.com"
             ```
     - setup ssh key path.
 You're explicitly telling the agent: “Here’s the path to my private key.”
-If you saved it elsewhere, you'd need to use that custom path instead.
+If you saved it elsewhere, you'd need to use that custom path instead
     ```
     ssh-add ~/.ssh/id_ed25519
     ```
     - Copy the created ssh key and add to the huggingface profile under settings/SSH and GPG keys

 7. Commit the local code to the hf space repo